Hey, where is the shed? I passed by the garden and it’s gone.

 Who We Are/What We Do

-Simple Gifts Community Garden was started in 2009 as a community mission of Apex UMC Family of Faith.
+Simple Gifts Community Garden was started in 2009 as a community mission of Apex UMC.
 From the start, this effort has been inclusive of the ENTIRE community.
 Membership is not dependent on one’s address, faith, church, gardening ability, or even ability to pay the $15.00 annual family fee (full and partial scholarships are available).
 Members of the garden share all the efforts and bounty of the garden.
 Through a communal approach, we work the soil, plant, harvest, and share in the bounty and beauty of the garden.
-A portion of our harvest is donated to several local food banks – our ten-season total for donations now exceed 15,000 lbs!
-We operate 10 months of the year planting spring, summer and fall gardens which include flowers, herbs and fruits as well as vegetables.
+A portion of our harvest is donated to several local food banks – our thirteen-season total for donations now exceed 26,000 lbs!
+We normally operate 9 months of the year planting spring, summer and fall gardens which include flowers, herbs and fruits as well as vegetables.

 Can I bring children?

 Children are always welcome at the garden with a supervising adult.
 The garden is a great place to work together and explore the wonders of creation.
 Please make sure your children are prepared with appropriate clothing and closed-toe shoes.
 Fire ants stings are no fun for anyone, but they have a particularly painful and negative impact on little ones.
 If you plan to bring any child other than your own, you will need to bring a waiver signed by that child’s parent or guardian.